-Real skill and competent are apparent without needing to declare themselves, so humility is the mark of a true master.
+Real skill and competence are apparent without needing to declare themselves, so humility is the mark of a true master.

 (Kuchi jiman no shigoto beta; “Boastful mouth, bad at work”)